 The truth, however, is very different.
-Let’s examine where these criticisms came from, and provide some actual data on the range you can expect from an EV, helping to alleviate any ‘range anxiety’ you might be experiencing.
+Let’s examine where these criticisms came from and provide some actual data on the range you can expect from an EV, helping to alleviate any ‘range anxiety’ you might be experiencing.

 Where did this range anxiety claim come from?

-When compared with ICE vehicles, EVs are very much still in their infancy.
-While it goes without saying that technology for combustion engines has advanced significantly over the years, the industry has had decades to do this.
-EVs are still a newcomer to the market, and yet we already see vehicles capable of reaching more than 500 miles on a single charge.
-In just a few years time, this figure will only increase.
+When compared with Internal Combustion Engine (ICE) vehicles, EVs are very much still in their infancy.
+While it is evident that technology for ICEs has advanced significantly over the years, the industry has had decades to achieve this.
+EVs are still a newcomer to the market, and yet we already see vehicles capable of reaching nearly 500 miles on a single charge.
+In just a few years, this figure will only increase.
+In terms of actual battery range, the average in 2025 was around 300 miles for fully electric, with premium models routinely exceeding 400 miles.
+To put that into perspective, the average range of an EV in 2015 was around less than half at 130 miles, according to data from the IEA (International Energy Agency).
+Consider that number and try to apply it to technology improvements in ICE vehicles at the same time, and that level simply isn’t there – which shows how quickly EV technology is developing.

 What EV ranges can be achieved now?

-When examining the range of EVs from a technological perspective, rather than just a financial one, the maximum range available to customers is always expanding.
-The current market leader for maximum range is the new Mercedes EQS, with a range of over 500 miles.
-It’s easy to underestimate just how much this technology is constantly developing – EVs with a 600 mile range and beyond are surely on the horizon.
-Even now, there’s a wealth of EVs nearly pushing through the 400 mile barrier.
+The current market leader for maximum range is the new Mercedes EQS, which can achieve a range of nearly 500 miles in the right conditions.
+It’s easy to underestimate just how much this technology is constantly developing – EVs with a 600-mile range and beyond are surely on the horizon.
+Even now, there’s a wealth of EVs nearly pushing through the 400-mile barrier.

 If you’re looking for a vehicle that has good range, but this isn’t your primary motivator when purchasing, then you could consider the MG4.
 Prices in the range start from just under £27,000, with the maximum range of the Extended model topping out at 323 miles.
 Alternatively, if you want a combination of comfort, performance and range, you could consider the BMW I4.
 Prices start from £51,000, with the rear-wheel-drive models producing between 282bhp-335bhp and offering up to 365 miles of range.